top of page

 I’m seeing more requests for bespoke window seats with integrated storage and custom library shelving.
 These small "nooks" can transform a landing or an unused bay window into the most used part of the house.

-Summary: Your Home, Your Story
+6. Personalisation: Your Home, Your Story

 The trends of 2026 are arguably the most "bespoke-friendly" we’ve seen in years because they prioritise individuality over mass-produced uniformity.
+Personalisation is key.
+Homeowners want their spaces to reflect their tastes and lifestyles.

 If you are looking to bring some warmth and true craftsmanship into your home this year, I’d love to help.
 Whether you are in Heathfield, Mayfield, or the surrounding villages, let’s chat about how we can build something that lasts.